-E -1.
+1 - 1.
 Blast

-tolastn
+tblastn

 Modify Blast Parameters

-Г 2.
+1 2.
 PHI:

 Re-formatting of the Blast Results.

 Modify PHI Parameters

-Ē -3.
-Multiple Alignment:
+1 3.
+Multiple Alignment

 Multiple Alignment of the Blast Results

 Modify MUSCLE Parameters

-Ē 4.
+1 - 4.
 Phylogenetic Tree:

 Tree Calculation

-Modify TreeBeST Parameters
+Modify TreeBeST Democratic

-i i Der Name and Notes
+Pur Name and Notes

-1 Enter a Run Name that identifies this run.
-Each subsequent run will have its own name so you'r easily identify it on t output page.
+1 Enter a Run Name that Identifies this run.
+Each subsequent run will have its own name so you ne easily identify it on to output page.
 The Run Name will appear on a tab.
-The Notes allow you to keep track of what you did for each run.
-These will appear in the output window.

-Name: Ping Query against Rice
+Name: Bon Query against Rice

-Notes
+2 Notes

 Find Pong elements related to Ping.

 Run TATE

+Character a structure and at

-Choose a stopping point.
+Choose a stopping point: